10 Best High-Yield Savings Accounts

 What Is a High-Yield Savings Account?

-The structure of a high-yield savings account is the same as other savings accounts.
+The structure of a high-yield savings account is the same as that of other savings accounts.
 Like a regular savings account, you can tuck funds into this account for later use.
 But the difference is that your high-yield savings account will pay you a much higher yield than the basic version of a savings account.

 If you are looking for a place to stash long-term savings, a high-yield savings account is a great option.
 You’ll have quick access to cash when you need it without giving up the chance to put your funds to work for you.